-- 7. The "other" category will receive the same specific risk charge as a private-sector borrower under the credit risk requirements, i.e., 8%.
-However, since this may in certain cases considerably underestimate the specific risk for debt securities which have a high yield to redemption relative to government debt securities, each member country will have the discretion: - to apply a specific risk charge higher than 8% to such securities; and/or - to disallow offsetting for the purposes of defining the extent of general market risk (see paragraph 13 below) between such securities and any other debt securities.
+- 7 (ii).
+Instruments issued by a non-qualifying issuer will receive the same specific risk charge as a non-investment grade corporate borrower under the standardised approach for credit risk under the Basel II Framework. - 7 (iii).
+However, since this may in certain cases considerably underestimate the specific risk for debt instruments which have a high yield to redemption relative to government debt securities, each national supervisor will have the discretion: - To apply a higher specific risk charge to such instruments; and/or - To disallow offsetting for the purposes of defining the extent of general market risk between such instruments and any other debt instruments.